 First observation: Old Testament books that have been divided in the English Bible into two should be read as one book.
 For example, 1 Kings and 2 Kings is one book as is 1 Chronicles and 2 Chronicles.
 One you might not realize is that Ezra-Nehemiah is also one book.
 And it is very important to read the so-called minor prophets instead of as separate books as The Book of the Twelve.
 They have been edited together to be read as a single book.
-It would also be appropriate, though divided in the order of the New Testament, to read Luke and Acts as one book.
+It would also be appropriate, though divided in the order of the New Testament, to read Luke and Acts as a two volume collection.
 The reason that the gospel of John divides them in our canon is that John is assuming that you already know the stories we can find in Matthew, Mark & Luke.
 Thus he writes a book that reflects much more theologically on the life of Christ.

 It is worth noting, unlike in the OT the 1 Letter, 2 Letter, 3 Letter designations in the NT are indeed separate letters and should be read as such but putting them next to one another also encourages you to see the connections between them.
 In this order the authors of the epistles are separated: Romans through Philemon are by Paul, Hebrews is by an unknown author, James, Peter, John, and Jude are as the names suggest.

 Second observation: You should read Scripture according to these divisions (Torah, Prophets, Writings, Old and New).
 How you read the OT Torah is different than how you read the OT Writings.